-In total, 560 survey kilometers were sailed with MV Seazip Surveyor in WFS-1 and WFS-2, in the period of the 16th to the 28th of January 2015.
+In total.
+560 survey kilometers were sailed with MV Seazip Surveyor in WFS-1 and WFS-2, in the period of the 16th to the 28th of January 2015.
 In total 1640 survey kilometers were sailed with MV Breaker in WFS-1 and WFS-2 in the period between the 26th of January and the 15th of February 2015.
 Despite the risk of prolonged periods of weather delay by performing the survey in winter the weather proved to be above average for the time of year, allowing the surveys to be executed with a minimum of weather delay.
 In total, 13.3 days were lost by waiting on weather for both survey vessels.

 The MBE data was recorded by using two R2Sonic multibeam heads to cover a large area fast and with high accuracy.
 The multibeam derived bathymetry proved to be of very good quality.
 The WFS area shows the presence of large sand dunes and sand waves.
-The water depths in the WFS-1 area range between -17.8 and 39.7m LAT.
+The water depths in the WFS-2 area range between -14.0 and -38.5m LAT.

 The multibeam derived backscatter data was used for seabed classification purposes, classifying the soil within six possible soil classes.
-In the WFS-1 area nearly all sediments fall within the 'sands' and 'muddy sands' categories.
+In the WFS-2 area nearly all sediments fall within the 'sands' and 'muddy sands' categories.
 Occasional small quantities of coarser material can be found.
 Material in the 'silts' and 'clays' classes are hardly found at all.

 The side-scan sonar survey was executed with 100 meter survey line spacing.
 Total data coverage of 125% was achieved.
-The side-scan sonar data was used for the detection of objects on the seabed.
+The sidescan sonar data was used for the detection of objects on the seabed.
 The magnetometer data was recorded using 100 meter survey line spacing.
 The data proved to be of very good quality, making for reliable contact picking.
 A 5 nT cut-off value was used for the contact picking.

-In the WFS-1 area a total number of 111 seabed contacts not associated with pipelines, cables or wrecks have been detected.
-Of these contacts 72 were detected with MAG only and 39 contacts with SSS only.
+In the WFS-2 area a total number of 189 contacts not associated with pipelines, cables or wrecks have been detected.
+Of these contacts 89 were detected with MAG only, 97 contacts with SSS only and 3 with both survey systems.

-A number of pipelines, active cables and out-of-service cables cross the WFS-1 survey area.
+A number of pipelines, active cables and out-of-service cables cross the WFS-2 survey area.
 All pipelines and active cables have been found.
-In the WFS-1 area two out-of-service cables have been found partly, one not at all.
-Two located out-of-service cables and one located active cable are found at an offset to their theoretical position.
-There are two known wrecks are present in the WFS-1 area, of which one has been detected.
+In the WFS-2 area one active cable has been located with an offset with regard to its theoretical position.
+In WFS-2 two magnetic lineations have been found that might be related to unknown or uncharted cables.
+Both have an east-west orientation.
+There are two known wrecks are present in the WFS-2 are, of which one has been detected.
 No previously unknown wreck locations were identified from interpretation of the SSS data.